fermyon/developer/content/spin/kv-store-api-guide.md

 {{ startTab "Typescript"}}

-With Typescript, the key value functions can be accessed after opening a store using either the `spinSdk.kv.opn` or the `spinSdk.kv.openDefault` methods which returns a handle to the store.
+With Typescript, the key value functions can be accessed after opening a store using either the `spinSdk.kv.open` or the `spinSdk.kv.openDefault` methods which returns a handle to the store.
 For example:

 ```javascript
 import { HandleRequest, HttpRequest, HttpResponse } from "@fermyon/spin-sdk"